-Indeed, the limitations of the current legislation have already resulted in cases of private misappropriation of landraces, a situation that is even more complicated when the use of landraces names conflicts with other mechanisms of designation of origin, such as the Protected Designation of Origin (PDO) or the Protected Geographical Indication (PGI), created to protect and promote traditional products.
-A concrete example of the implications of the limitations of the current legislation is the case of the 'tomàtiga de ramellet', a tomato landrace cultivated in Mallorca, which is part of the local gastronomic tradition and highly valued by farmers and consumers because they preserve well during the winter viii.
-In 2010 a fruit and vegetable company wanted to develop a Protected Geographical Indication (PGI) "Tomàtiga de ramellet" with a hybrid variety.
-In order to protect the traditional name, the regional seed network

-'Associació de Varietats Locals de les Illes Balears' (member of the RdS) asked the regional government to register the landrace as a "conservation variety".
-The case ended with only one ecotype being registered, thus excluding the large variability within the population managed by farmers^{ix}.
-In 2012 the RdS detected the approval -in the protected variety register- of two tomatoes with landraces names and one with a location name^x.
+The loopholes just presented are not only rhetorical, but have real implications.
+For instance, the inclusion of landraces in national registers is the only procedure provided by governments to allow the commercialisation of seeds and to protect registered landraces and landrace names from misappropriation by seed companies and other institutions.
+Indeed, the limitations of the current legislation have already resulted in cases of private misappropriation of landraces, a situation that is even more complicated when the use of landrace names conflicts with other mechanisms of designation of origin, such as the Protected Designation of Origin (PDO) or the Protected Geographical Indication (PGI), created to protect and promote traditional products.
+A concrete example of the implications of the limitations of the current legislation is the case of the 'tomàtiga de ramellet', a tomato landrace cultivated in Mallorca, which is part of the local gastronomic tradition and highly valued by farmers and consumers because they preserve well during the winter7.
+In 2010, a fruit and vegetable company wanted to develop the PGI 'Tomàtiga de ramellet' including within it a hybrid variety.
+In order to protect the traditional name, the regional seed network 'Associació de Varietats Locals de les Illes Balears' (member of the RdS) asked the regional government to register the landrace as a 'conservation variety'.
+The case ended with only one ecotype being registered, thus excluding the large variability within the population managed by farmers8.
+Another example of misappropriation, reported by the RdS in 2012, was the inclusion in the protected variety register of two tomatoes with landraces names and one with a location name9.